MrTango/waybar-openweathermap/README.md

 Waybar weather plugin
 =====================

+This plugin uses the [One Call API from OpenWeatherMap.org](https://openweathermap.org/api/one-call-api).

 ## set your APIKEY and geo location in your shell

 In your ~/.bashrc add the following definition and place your APIKEY in there